Sinisa Bjelic, Ph.D.

 Vasileios Apostolou, Master’s thesis student

-Lina Jansson, student
+Lina Jansson, research scientist

 Emma Malmberg, Bachelor’s student